 In 2008 he was listed by Photo District News on the prestigeous PDNs 30 — New and Emerging Photographers to Watch.
 In 2007, Espen received 60.000 dollar from the Freedom of Expression Foundation to continue his long-term project on refugees and IDPs around the world, which was published as the book TRANSIT in 2011, as well as a major exhibition.

 Rasmussen is freelance lecturing photography at schools such as the Oslo University College and Bilder Nordic school of Photography.
 He is also frequently giving presentations at photo festivals and for a wide range of other audiences.
 For the last five years, he has been one of three editors/mentors in Norwegian Journal of Photography (NJP).

 His work has been exhibited at the Nobel Peace Center (Oslo), The Humanity House (The Hague), UNHCR headquarter (Geneva) and DokuFest international film festival (Kosovo), among other places.
 Clients include the New York Times, The Independent, Intelligent Life, Fader magazine, MSF (Doctors Without Borders), NRC (The Norwegian Refugee Council) and UNHCR.

-His work has appeared in magazines such as Time, Newsweek, National Geographic, Der Spiegel and the Economist and newspapers such as The Guardian, The Sunday Telegraph and New York Times.
+His work has appeared in magazines such as Paris Match, Time, Newsweek, National Geographic, Der Spiegel and the Economist and newspapers such as The Guardian, The Sunday Telegraph and the New York Times.